Skip to main content

 After the initial 24-week double-blind period, patients in both trial arms could elect to apply OPZELURA twice daily for 28 weeks in the open-label extension.
 Extension data are as observed.1

-Limitations of an open-label extension: In an open-label extension there is a potential for enrichment of the long-term data in the remaining patient populations since patients who are unable to tolerate or do not respond to the drug often drop out.
+Limitations of an open-label extension: Open-label treatment-extension data were reported as observed.
+In an open-label extension there is a potential for enrichment of the long-term data in the remaining patient populations since patients who are unable to tolerate or do not respond to the drug often drop out.
+No conclusions of efficacy or safety should be made based on the extension study results.

 *P-values from exact logistic regression: [response at Week 24 = treatment + stratification factors (Fitzpatrick skin type I and II vs. Fitzpatrick skin type III, IV, V, and VI, Region North America/Europe)].2